-(1) Employees shall inform the appropriate supervisor of any potential conflict of interest involving their duties.
+(1) Judicial employees shall inform the appropriate supervisor of any potential conflict of interest involving their duties.

-(2) A member of a judge's personal staff shall inform the judge of any potential conflict of interest, circumstance or activity of the staff member in a case pending before the judge.
+(2) A member of a judge's personal staff and the courtroom clerk shall inform the judge of any potential conflict of interest, involvement or activity of the staff member or courtroom clerk in a case pending before the judge.

-(3) Employees shall withdraw from participation in a court proceeding or court business in which they have a personal, business, or family interest that may actually or appear to influence the outcome of the court proceeding or business.
+(3) Judicial employees shall withdraw from participation in a court proceeding or court business in which they have a personal, business, or family interest that may actually or appear to influence the outcome of the court proceeding or business.

-Every employee has a legal obligation under A.R.S. §38-501 et. seq. to diligently identify, disclose and avoid conflicts of interest.
-A potential conflict of interest exists when an official action or decision in which an employee participates may specially benefit or harm a personal, business or employment interest of the employee, the employee's relative or the employee's close friends.
-In a judicial proceeding, a potential conflict of interest arises if an employee's business associate, relative or close friend is an interested party.
+Every judicial employee has a legal obligation under A.R.S. § 38-501 et. seq. to diligently identify, disclose and avoid conflicts of interest.
+A potential conflict of interest exists when an official action or decision in which a judicial employee participates may specially benefit or harm a personal, business or employment interest of the judicial employee, the judicial employee's relative or the judicial employee's close friends.
+In a judicial proceeding, a potential conflict of interest arises if a judicial employee's business associate, relative or close friend is an interested party.
 Even if no impropriety actually occurs, a conflict of interest creates an appearance of impropriety that can seriously undermine the public's confidence and trust in the court system.

-If withdrawal from a matter would cause unnecessary hardship, the judge or court manager may authorize the employee to participate in the matter if permitted by the Code of Judicial Conduct, no reasonable alternative exists, and safeguards, including full disclosure to the parties involved, ensure official duties are properly performed.
+If withdrawal from a matter would cause unnecessary hardship, the judge or court manager may authorize the judicial employee to participate in the matter if permitted by the Code of Judicial Conduct, no reasonable alternative exists, and safeguards, including full disclosure to the parties involved, ensure official duties are properly performed.

 D. Solicitation.
-Judicial employees shall not use their positions or offices to solicit funds, but judicial employees, other than employees on a judge's personal staff or court managers, may solicit funds in connection with outside activities.
+Judicial employees shall not use their positions or offices to solicit funds, but judicial employees, other than members of a judge's personal staff, courtroom clerks, or court managers, may solicit funds in connection with outside activities.

 Judicial employees should not personally request subordinates to contribute funds to any organization or activity but may provide information to them about a general fund-raising campaign.
-A member of a judge's personal staff or a court manager should not request any judicial employee to contribute funds under circumstances where the staff member's or manager's close relationship to the judge could reasonably be viewed to give weight to the request.
+A member of a judge's personal staff, the courtroom clerk, or a court manager should not request any judicial employee to contribute funds under circumstances where their close relationship to the judge could reasonably be viewed to give weight to the request.